Search

 Complete the following four courses:

-Examination of a qualitative research method including the question of purpose, design, interpretation, and
+A study of the philosophical foundation and methods of qualitative research including the question of purpose, design, data collection, interpretation, and presentation of findings.

 Dissertation (15 Credits)